StephanArnas/CraftUI/README.md

 ## CfButton

-Important properties that don't exist in a native MAUI Button control but are available in the CfButton:
+Key properties available in the CfButton:

 - **IsLoading** Shows a progress bar at the bottom